 Miradi - a Swahili word meaning "project" or "goal" - is a user-friendly program that allows nature conservation practitioners to design, manage, monitor, and learn from their projects to more effectively meet their conservation goals, following a process laid out in the Open Standards for the Practice of Conservation.

-Miradi has the potential to transform the practice of conservation.
+Miradi is working to transform the practice of conservation

-To learn about Miradi features and fucntions, download the Miradi self-guided tutorial.
+To learn about Miradi features and functions, download the Miradi self-guided tutorial.

-Also check out this Miradi Dashboard video to learn about a cool, new feature for sharing project progress online.
+Also check out this Miradi Dashboard video to learn about a cool feature for sharing project progress online.